githubninpoka/StockForThePeople/README.md

 - javascript is very much case sensitive (hard lesson)
 - webassembly does not use appsettings in the same way as other asp .net core applications (hard lesson)
 - when creating an anonymous object, it is possible to vary the type of a property (because javascript is not strongly typed and c# is)
+- bootstrap pulldowns, popovers and tooltips *require* the bootstrap javascript to be also loaded.
+- there is no pretty multi select component available out of the box in either Blazor or Bootstrap.

 Good books:
 - Web Development with Blazor, Third Edition, Copyright © 2024 Packt Publishing